kurta17/kurta17/README.md

-- 👋 Hi, I’m @kurta17
+👋 Hi, I’m @kurta17
-- 👀 I’m interested in web development, artificial intelligence.
+👀 I’m interested in web development, artificial intelligence.
-- 🌱 I’m currently learning python, SQL.
+🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on an internship.
+💞️ I’m looking to collaborate on an internship.
-- 📫 How to reach me ...
+📫 Reach me at thinkers.struggle@gmail.com

 <!---
 kurta17/kurta17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.